divio/divio-cloud-docs/reference/divio-app.rst

 7. Files |divio-app-file-controls|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Manage the syncronisation of code, database and media between your local site and the cloud Test server.
+Manage the synchronisation of code, database and media between your local site and the cloud Test server.
 Each can be downloaded or uploaded.
 Controls and their command-line equivalents: